pryv/example-apps-web/hf-data/tutorial.md

 The code for the visualization mode is contained in the [js/view_only.js](js/view_only.js).

-This will load the app already authenticated, by passing the `pryvApiEndpoint` parameter in the function *buildVisualizationOnly(apiEndpoint, urlParams)*.
+This will load the app already authenticated, by passing the `apiEndpoint` parameter in the function buildVisualizationOnly(apiEndpoint, urlParams).

 ```javascript
 async function buildVisualizationOnly(apiEndpoint, urlParams) {